mariesweeney900/DataRepresentation/README.md

-*The files which can be used to form the database: products.sql has the code used to commence the database and tables. amass the code used to comprise the tables.
+*The files which can be used to form the database: products.sql has the code used to commence the database and tables. data.txt amass the code used to comprise the tables.
-*Buildproductsdatabase.ipyb begins a connection to MySQL and contains the tables with the parent code.
+*Buildproductsdatabase.ipyb and data.txt begins a connection to MySQL and contains the tables with the parent code.

-*Config.py contains the code to connect to mysql.
+*buildproducts.py contains the code to connect to mysql.

 *A file named .py which create CRUD operations for the database.